GoDaddy Web Hosting Review 2017

 A Quick Overview:

 www.godaddy.com is one of the oldest domain registrars on the Internet and boasts over 63 million domain names currently registered with the company.
 They were actually one of the first registrars to offer domain management services in 2001 after Network Solutions.
 GoDaddy’s domain registration and web hosting quickly became one of the most popular services on the market, mainly for its popular Super Bowl commercials and celebrity spokespeople.
 GoDaddy is a good choice for new site owners who need to register a domain cheaply and sign up for web hosting all in one place.
-They offer Windows & Linux hosting, popular reseller packages, VPS, cloud, and dedicated server plans.
+They offer Windows & Linux hosting in popular types, such as shared, VPS, reseller, and dedicated server plans.
 While GoDaddy is constantly working to improve their large variety of web hosting services, they often implement overly restrictive service policies on accounts.
 Because of the high volume of client support requests on their platform, their customer service frequently includes long wait times and non-helpful, canned email responses.
 While they are not considered “developer friendly” or popular in the open source community, many people successfully host websites with the company over the long term.
 Although we would not highly recommend GoDaddy over other platform choices for web hosting in the industry, they do offer world-class data center services to customers.

 Why choose GoDaddy: